James Marsh (philosopher)

 James Marsh (July 19, 1794 – July 3, 1842) was an American philosopher, Congregational clergyman and president of the University of Vermont from 1826 to 1833.
+He introduced German idealism to American audiences.

 Biography

 Marsh was born in Hartford, Vermont, and educated at Dartmouth College, graduating in 1817 from the college-in-exile in opposition to Dartmouth University, the state university that was set up in an attempt to destroy the Dartmouth College.
 He then graduated from Andover Theological Seminary in 1822, meanwhile serving as tutor at Dartmouth 1818–1820, and spending several months in study at Cambridge, Massachusetts.
 In October 1824, he was ordained as a Congregational clergyman at Hanover, New Hampshire; then was a professor of languages and biblical literature at Hampden–Sydney College (Virginia) until 1826.
+It was surprising that one of Transcendentalists was in Hampden-Sydney College.
+President Jonathan P. Cushing was a classmate at Dartmouth College with Marsh.
+But he was interested in interpretations of language.